jbcden/muses/README.md

 # Steps to push changes to production site:
+* Add and  commit changes to repository
+* Run 'git pull --rebase' to make sure there are no conflicts
-* Add, commit and push changes to github
+* Push changes to github
-* run 'cap deploy'
+* Run 'cap deploy'